 For a sandwich with more pizzazz than the traditional French dip, give this recipe a try.
 The seasonings give the broth a wonderful flavor, and the meat cooks up tender and juicy.
-This new version will soon be a favorite at your house, too. —Margaret McNeil, Germantown, Tennessee
+This slow-cooked version will soon be a favorite at your house, too. —Margaret McNeil, Germantown, Tennessee

 A friend brought this colorful bean dish to my house for a church circle potluck dinner.
-As soon as I tasted these slightly sweet baked beans, I had to have the recipe.
-I've served this and shared the recipe many times since.
+As soon as I tasted the slightly sweet slow-cooked beans, I had to have the recipe.
+I've served the beans and shared the recipe many times since. —Jean Cantner, Boston, Virginia